netdata/netdata/docs/configure/invite-collaborate.md

 # Invite your team and collaborate

-Netdata is designed to make an infrastructure's real-time metrics available and actionable to all members of an organization.
-Through inviting others, you can better synchronize with your team or colleagues on understanding the heartbeat of your infrastructure.
+Netdata is designed to make an infrastructure's real-time metrics available and actionable to all organization members.
+By inviting others, you can better synchronize with your team or colleagues to understand your infrastructure's heartbeat.
 When something goes wrong, you'll be ready to collaboratively troubleshoot complex performance problems from a single pane of glass.

 ## Invite new members